-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, DC 20549

+SCHEDULE 14A

-SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-File d by the Registrant Filed by a Party other than the Registrant Che Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \times Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 AVITA MEDICAL, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) Pay ment of Filing Fee (Check the appropriate box): \times No fee required.
+Filed Filed by the Registrant Filed by a Party other than the Registrant Filed by a Party other than the Registrant Chec Check the appropriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 AVITA MEDICAL, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) Dorm ent of Filing Fee (Check the appropriate box): Payn ent of Filling Fee (Check the appropriate box).
+X No fee required.
 Fee paid previously with preliminary materials.
 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.